ldgregory/flipperzero/README.md

 * base_encoder.py - Base converter to help with decoding various types of data.
 Standalone and importable as a module.
 * m1k_access_decoder.py - Decodes access rights for blocks in a sector of a MIFARE Classic 1K EV1.
 * m1k_data_decoder.py - Attempts to decode data from blocks in each sector.
 Requires base_encoder.py.
+* ntag_213_decoder.py - Down and dirty conversion of paged hex data to ASCII.
 * mifare_nfc_cards - MIFARE Classic 1K EV1 cards in .nfc format from Flipper Zero.
 Some have keys, some do not.